Wilkes University: Dining

-There is currently one Sodexo operated full scale buffet style dining facility on the Wilkes campus located within the Henry Student Center on the second floor.
+There is currently one Aramark operated full-scale buffet-style dining facility on the Wilkes campus located within the Henry Student Center on the second floor.
 A location designated as the Rifkin Cafe includes a convenience store and sandwich shop (where convenience store-like food and beverages are sold) is located on the first floor of the Henry Student Center.
-There are also small shops operated by Sodexo throughout the campus such as the Colonel Gambini Cafe Starbucks Coffee Shop named in honor of long-time food services staff member Glenn Gambini.
+There are also small shops operated by Aramark throughout the campus such as the Colonel Gambini Cafe Starbucks Coffee Shop named in honor of long-time food services staff member Glenn Gambini.

-ROTC Program
+ROTC program

 Detachment 752 of the Air Force Reserve Officer Training Corps is located at Wilkes University.
 Established in 1973, AF ROTC Detachment 752 has trained and prepared hundreds of young men and women for future careers as USAF officers.
 Wilkes also offers Army ROTC, but the classes are held at nearby King's College.
 When students graduate from Wilkes and complete the ROTC program, they earn a commission as an officer in their respective military branches.
 The detachment serves 12 other crosstown colleges and universities in Northeast Pennsylvania.

 Athletics

 The Wilkes University Colonels compete in NCAA Division III athletics.
-The university is a member of the Middle Atlantic Conference (MAC).
+The university is a member of the Landmark Conference.
 Wilkes offers numerous intercollegiate sports team organizations at the university.
 Wilkes men's intercollegiate sports teams include baseball, basketball, cross country, football, golf, lacrosse, soccer, swimming, tennis and wrestling.
-Wilkes women's intercollegiate sports teams include basketball, cross country, field hockey, golf, lacrosse, soccer, softball, swimming, tennis, and volleyball.
+Wilkes women's intercollegiate sports teams include basketball, cross country, field hockey, golf, lacrosse, soccer, softball, swimming, tennis, volleyball and wrestling.